 Many influencers make this engagement their livelihood.
 So there is always some sort of quid pro quo when making a deal with them.
-If you don’t have marketing budget then think of alternative ways to provide lucrative value.
-If you’re a restaurant for example, you might offer your Influencer a dinner for 4 to experience your offering.
+If you don’t have a marketing budget then think of alternative ways to provide lucrative value.
+If you’re a restaurant, for example, you might offer your Influencer a dinner for 4 to experience your offering.
 A B&B could offer a weekend away or a beauty salon might provide treatments for a morning.
 Also very importantly, think about how this engagement will be valuable for their Followers.
-Consider including giveaways, or informative guidance through an online interview.
+Consider including giveaways or informative guidance through an online interview.

-Step 3: This is business.
+Step 3: This is business

 Top Influencers run their groups like businesses, and you should approach any agreement in the same way.
 Make sure they understand exactly what you expect in return for this engagement.
-For instance negotiate ‘X’ Instagram and ‘Y’ Facebook posts in exchange for what you are offering.
+For instance, negotiate ‘X’ Instagram and ‘Y’ Facebook posts in exchange for what you are offering.
 Then make sure they follow through on it.

 Step 4: Invest in the opportunity